Broadcast News (film)

 Broadcast News is a 1987 American romantic comedy-drama film written, produced and directed by James L. Brooks.
-The film concerns a virtuoso television news producer (Holly Hunter) who has daily emotional breakdowns, a brilliant yet prickly reporter (Albert Brooks), and the latter's charismatic but far less seasoned rival (William Hurt).
+The film concerns a virtuoso television news producer (Holly Hunter), a reporter (Albert Brooks), and an anchorman (William Hurt).
 It also stars Robert Prosky, Lois Chiles, Joan Cusack, and Jack Nicholson.
 The film was produced by Gracie Films and distributed by 20th Century Fox.

 The film was acclaimed by critics and at the 60th Academy Awards received seven nominations, including Best Picture.
 In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant.".

 Plot

-Jane Craig is a talented, intense news producer who is passionate about reporting and abhors the trend towards soft news in broadcasts.
-Her best friend and collaborator, Aaron Altman, is a gifted writer and reporter lacking in social skills.
+Jane Craig is a news producer who is passionate about reporting and abhors the trend towards soft news in broadcasts.
+Her best friend and collaborator, Aaron Altman, is a writer and reporter lacking in social skills.
 The two work in the Washington, D.C. bureau of a national TV network.
 The bureau hires Tom Grunick, a local news anchor who is handsome, likable, and telegenic but lacks news experience and isn't especially bright.

 Aaron and Jane go to Nicaragua to report on the Contras and get caught up in a shooting battle between them and the Sandinista rebels, bringing home footage that wins the approval of their national anchor.
 At an office party, news arrives of a Libyan plane having bombed a U.S. military base in Italy.
 The network chief decides to air a special report, with Tom as anchor and Jane as executive producer.
 Aaron is devastated at Tom's selection.
 Watching from his home, he calls Jane with pertinent information, which she feeds to Tom through his earpiece.
 With the combination of Tom's on-camera poise and Jane's hard-news skills, the report is a great success.
 Their teamwork also intensifies their mutual attraction.